fablabbcn/fablabbcn-legacy-web/_drafts/news-post/fab-lab-barcelona-our-year-in-review.md

 teaserlist: "/uploads/Infography(newsletter)corrected-small.png"

 ---
-# 2018: Our Year in Review

-As 2018 comes to an end, we’re getting a little nostalgic thinking about the year that was.
-Filled with achievements, challenges, beginnings and milestones - 2018 has been another exciting chapter for Fab Lab Barcelona.
+##### As 2018 comes to an end, we’re getting a little nostalgic thinking about the year that was.
+Filled with achievements, challenges, beginnings and milestones - 2018 was another exciting chapter for Fab Lab Barcelona.

 ![](/uploads/Infography(newsletter)corrected-small.png)